skip to content

 00:29:28 - Dev Agrawal

-Like if you remember that Sam Selikov slide that kind of took off at Next JS Con, it's.
-It just pretty much boils down to that.
-Like just being able to directly access data directly on the client side and have all the data just synced seamlessly between the client and server.
-Getting optimistic updates out of free, like for free, that's another big challenge.
-Like having to write optimistic updates by hand tends to get very tedious, very complicated.
-And sync engines kind of just like eliminate all of that because you just write the mutation once and things get synced automatically.
+Like if you remember that Sam Selikoff slide that kind of took off at Next.js Conf, it just pretty much boils down to that.
+Just being able to directly access data on the client side and have all the data synced seamlessly between the client and server.
+Getting optimistic updates for free, that's another big challenge.
+Having to write optimistic updates by hand tends to get very tedious, very complicated.
+And sync engines kind of just eliminate all of that because you just write the mutation once and things get synced automatically.

 00:30:09 - Anthony Campolo

 Yeah.
 It's interesting, I'm thinking how this pairs well and brings us kind of full circle to your first episode.
-The first thing you came on to talk about was your solid real time thing.
-So it's like, you know, it's, it's, it's not the same obviously, but it's kind of that same idea of always wanting like a real time or kind of instantly updating or this kind of really interactive type ui.
-It's like a running theme, it seems like for you.
+The first thing you came on to talk about was your Solid real-time thing.
+So it's not the same, obviously, but it's kind of that same idea of always wanting a real-time or instantly updating, really interactive type of UI.
+It's like a running theme, it seems like, for you.

 00:30:37 - Dev Agrawal